pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 To see how this can be tidied up, we'll make a variable to hold the position of the current question.
 The word *index* is often used to mean what position in a list we're talking about, so we'll call this variable `question_index`.
+To ask the first question, we need `question_index` to be zero:

 {{< commit add-question-index-variable >}}

-And use it in the code:
+And we want to use this variable in the code:

 {{< commit use-question-index-when-0 >}}